Our Track Rascal and Junior Development winter programs are now full.

 What are my fees used for?

-The OAC is a non-profit organisation that obtains funding through membership fees, fund raising, grants, sponsorship, donations and event revenue.
+The OAC is a non-profit organization that obtains funding through membership fees, fund raising, grants, sponsorship, donations and event revenue.
 Membership fees cover slightly less than 50% of the Clubs annual budget.
 This budget covers a wide range of expenses including:

 - Club and Athlete registration with BC Athletics